GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 ### Separating the debug information {: #separate-dwarf }

-Debug information preserves lots of details about your code, defined types, variables, functions, scopes, and locations – anything that might be useful to the debugger.
+Debug information preserves lots of details about your code, defined types, variables, functions, scopes, and locations-anything that might be useful to the debugger.
 As a result, it often can be larger than the code itself.